 8. Grow a Veggie Patch

 When you have a small space in the backyard, you can grow a vegetable patch.
-Some crops easy to grow at home include onions, lettuce, spinach, carrots, onions, and peas.
+Some crops easy to grow at home include onions, lettuce, spinach, carrots canned beans, onions, and peas.

-The best way to eat healthy on a budget is by growing your vegetables at home or in a rental lot.
+The best way to eat healthy on a budget is by growing your frozen fruits whole grains and vegetables at home or in a rental lot.
 That food you harvest is easy to freeze and use later.

 Additionally, you can sell any excess produce to your neighbors, family, and friends.
-You end up saving on buying fresh produce and make some money at the same time.
+You end up saving on buying fresh produce and making some money at the same time.

 9. No More Junk Food